Logiqx/wca-ipy-www/docs/Senior_Rankings.md

 - The anonymised data was a one-off extract on 2019-02-01 so the results for unknown seniors are getting stale.
 - The anonymised data was only for official averages so I cannot produce similar rankings for singles, sorry!

-Tip: Best viewed in landscape mode on mobile phones and some tablets.
+- Best viewed in landscape mode on mobile phones and some tablets.

 <h2>Official Competitors</h2>